LLNL/camp/docs/sphinx/user_guide/using_camp.rst

 Umpire's Operations provide an abstract interface to modifying and moving data between Umpire Allocators.
 Camp makes these operations easy to port regardless of the underlying hardware.
-For simplicity, the below example just shows Umpire's ``CudaMemsetOperation``, but the code for Umpire's Hip, OpenMP, etc. variations of the Memset operation have little to no code changes.
+For simplicity, the below example just shows Umpire's ``CudaMemsetOperation``, but the code for Umpire's Hip, OpenMP, etc. variations of the Memset operation have very few code changes.

 .. code-block:: cpp